renuo/applications-setup-guide/ruby_on_rails/rspec.md

 >
 > To customize the health check and add additional checks, you can override the `Rails::HealthController` class.\
 >
-> [Here](../templates/app/controllers/rails/health_controller.rb) is an example that also checks the database connection.
+> You can find an example that also checks the database connection [in this file](../templates/app/controllers/rails/health_controller.rb).

 ## Verify